admodev/texteditee/QUICKSTART.md

 #    Use j/k to move down/up
 #    Use w/b to move by words

-# 3. Enter insert mode
+# 3. Enter Edit mode
 #    Press 'i'

 # 4. Type your code
 #    def hello():
 #        print("Hello, World!")

-# 5. Exit insert mode
+# 5. Exit Edit mode
 #    Press Esc

 # 6. Save and quit